ohoadit/movie-recommender/README.md

 ## movie-recommender
-A movie recommendation system based on the concept of collaborative filtering mentioned in the research paper.
+A movie recommendation system based on the concept of collaborative filtering.

 ## How recommendation engine works?